sahil280114/serverless-template-stable-diffusion/README.md

 ## Quickstart:  j
 c
 The repo is already set up to run [Stable Diffusion](https://huggingface.co/CompVis/stable-diffusion-v1-4) text-to-image model.
-1. Run `pip3 install -r requirements.txt` to download dependencies.
+1. Run `pip3 install -r requirements.txt` to download wdependencies.
 2. Run `python3 server.py` to start the server.
 3. Run `python3 test.py` in a different terminal session to test against it.